|

 | |

-This position provides administrative and supervisory assistance to the Division Manager in directing activities, programs, and administrative services.
+This role provides administrative and supervisory assistance to the Division Manager within the Planning Environmental and Development Services Department (PEDS).
 Responsible for overseeing internal support functions such as personnel, budget and procurement.
 The Assistant Manager may also support policy initiatives or lead special projects at the request of the Division Manager.

 Work is performed with independence, sound professional judgment and initiative under the general direction of the Division Manager and is evaluated through observations, reports and achievement of desired results. |